 The past year has been one of the most unusual and unprecedented in our lives.
 For little ones it can be hard to understand, and for teachers to explain, why our lives have changed so drastically and suddenly.

 It’s been a tough year for the mental health of teachers and parents, we know it can be difficult to process our own emotions whilst staying strong for those that we teach and care for.

-Our team of psychologists have put together some useful tips to keep children calm and focused in the classroom, as we enter the final few months of 2020 and this period of the “new normal.”
+Our team of psychologists have put together some useful tips to keep children calm and focused in the classroom and this period of the “new normal.”